cs320-wisc/f21/p2/README.md

 print(data_reader.paths) # in alphabetical order!
 ```

-For this, you can refer to lab3 part2 (https://github.com/tylerharter/cs320/blob/master/s21/lab3/part2.md).
+For this, you can refer to lab3 part2 (link TBA).

 Your ZippedCSVReader will have two methods to help people access the
 data inside a zip file: `load_json` and `rows`.
 Both accept an